Model-first vs metrics-first analytics

 In a model-first approach, teams start by designing warehouse schemas, transformation layers, and data models to organize raw data.
 Metrics are defined later inside dashboards, business intelligence tools, or a semantic layer.
-This path unlocks technical flexibility, yet it often produces inconsistent Key Performance Indicator (KPI) definitions because the same metric gets recreated in many places.
+This path unlocks technical flexibility, yet it often produces inconsistent KPI definitions because the same metric gets recreated in many places.

 Metrics-first analytics reverses that flow.
 You begin by defining core business metrics such as "Revenue," "Churn Rate," or "Conversion Rate," along with clear formulas, ownership, and governance rules.
 Those standardized metrics are then reused across dashboards, reports, spreadsheets, and AI interfaces, so every stakeholder works from the same definitions no matter where they view the data.